InnovadexLLC/cloud-configurator/README.md

 ## use case ##

 We find that building out and maintaining cloud environments is surprisingly hard.
 There are many solutions available from vendors, but each one comes with a vendor lock in.
 Our particular needs (and we feel others are in this bucket too), are pretty vanilla.
-However, managing even a single application with multiple environments becomes tricky!
+However, managing even a single cloud application with dev, qa, stage & production is tricky!

-With this project, we are able to define an application using the language of application developers and map it to a cloud environment configuration.
-Then we provide built in cloud providers to take this cloud configuration and generate the appropriate cloud artifacts.
+With this project, we are able to define an application using the language of application developers and map it to a cloud providers environment configuration.
+This cloud configuration can be run at will of the application developer to generate appropriate cloud artifacts.

-Currently, we couple these generated artifacts with [Chef](https://www.chef.io/chef/choose-your-version/) to **completely** automate our entire development workflow.
+At UL, **completely** automate our entire development workflow by using [Chef](https://www.chef.io/chef/choose-your-version/) to label (calling it a chef `environment`) a set of cloud resources and run a parametrized (using chef `roles`) set of recipes against them.

 ## status ##